hejtmy/cebex-behavioral-analysis-r-2020-summer/project.md

 ## Preprocess the data

-1. *Change types*: Recode all the variables so that they have proper types - 1, 0 or "yes", "no" to logical; numbers shoudl be numbers, not characters.
+1. **Change types**: Recode all the variables so that they have proper types - 1, 0 or "yes", "no" to logical; numbers shoudl be numbers, not characters.
-2. *Recode*: Recode the data to meaningul values - "male" "female" shoudl not be 1 and 0; "en" should be "English", etc.
+2. **Recode**: Recode the data to meaningul values - "male" "female" shoudl not be 1 and 0; "en" should be "English", etc.
-3. *Tidy data*: Recode the data into tidy format - each value has their own cell.
+3. **Tidy data**: Recode the data into tidy format - each value has their own cell.
 For example: "1999-10-01" should be converted to three values year, month, day; 3-1 to goals_scored, goals_received etc.
-4. *Duplicates*: Check that the data doesn't contain any duplicates
+4. **Duplicates**: Check that the data doesn't contain any duplicates
-5. *Missing values*: Mark missing values properly.
+5. **Missing values**: Mark missing values properly.
 E.g. movies making 0 money, football matches which scores 999 goals etc.
-6. *Mutate*: Mutate values to be more meaningful - e.g. budgets in milions of dollars ranther than in dollars.
+6. **Mutate**: Mutate values to be more meaningful - e.g. budgets in milions of dollars ranther than in dollars.
-7. *Create*: Create new variables - e.g.profit = revenue-budget, is_comedy,
+7. **Create**: Create new variables - e.g.profit = revenue-budget, is_comedy,
-8. *Normalize/scale*: Normalize some data if they need to be normalized.
+8. **Normalize/scale**: Normalize some data if they need to be normalized.
 Create new variables rather than override the old.
-9. *Rename*: Rename columns/variables to be meaningful. e.g. budget instead of bg, goals_per_year rather than gpy etc.
+9. **Rename***: Rename columns/variables to be meaningful. e.g. budget instead of bg, goals_per_year rather than gpy etc.

 ## Explore the data

 Using meaningful visualisations, explore the data of interest.
 Comment on all findings and what you plan to do about it - e.g. `#looking at the histogram we observe something weird about few outliers in the top right cornes.
 I might remove the data so it won't affect the regression`

-1. Use *histograms* to check for normality and outliers.
+1. Use **histograms** to check for normality and outliers.
-2. Use *pairs/geom_points()* to investigate relationships between
+2. Use **pairs/geom_points()** to investigate relationships between variables of interest.
-3. Use *geom bars* to investigate "counts"
+3. Use **geom bars** to investigate "counts" in categorical variables.
-4. Use *boxplots* to explore for differences in different groups
+4. Use **boxplots** to explore for differences in different groups.

 ## Formulate hypotheses

 Using the outcomes of data exploration, formulate and state some hypotheses about your data.
-You should formualte and have *at least 5 hypotheses*.
+You should formualte and have **at least 5 hypotheses**.

 Modify the data so that you can test for those hypotheses - creating new variables which you might have forgotten about or which arose during your thinking process